Lucky Bamboo is actually Dracaena sanderiana (also called Dracaena braunii) which normally adopts the common name Lucky Bamboo when sold.

-Like most plants belonging to the Dracaena family, light shade is best.
-If there is too much or not enough light the leaves suffer (see "Help!
-My Lucky Bamboo is dying" for problems you may experience surrounding this).
+Like most plants belonging to the Dracaena family, they dislike harsh sunlight and no light locations.
+Good growth will come from light shade.
+If there is too much or not enough light the leaves suffer (see Lucky Bamboo Problems section if you think you have light related issues).

 If you're growing it in soil you should water as you would other Dracaena related plants.
 Which is to aim for moist conditions during the growing season and reduce the amount given in Winter.

-Average home humidity is fine for these plants.
+Average home humidity is fine for your plant.

 There is no need to feed Lucky Bamboo if it's growing in water.
 If you later decide to transfer it to a normal compost mix (or that's how you are growing it anyway), feed a few times a year at normal strength, once in Spring and again in Summer.